magento/devdocs/src/cloud/project/new-relic.md

 ### Monitor performance with alert policies

-Adobe provides the Managed alerts for {{ site.data.var.ee }} policy on Cloud Pro and Starter Production environments to track the following metrics:
+Adobe provides the Managed alerts for {{ site.data.var.ee }} alert policy on Cloud Pro and Starter Production environments to track the following metrics:

 -  [Apdex score]
 -  error rate